-- Keep a space heater 3 feet away from combustible materials such as drapes, bedding, and furniture.
+- Keep the heater 3 feet away from combustible materials such as drapes, bedding, and furniture.

-- Keep a space heater on a flat surface where children and pets can’t reach it.
+- Keep the heater on a flat surface where children and pets can’t reach it.

 - Don’t use a space heater around water, paint, chemicals, gas cans, or matches.

-- Unplug a space heater when it’s not in use and unattended.
+- Unplug the heater when it’s not in use and unattended.

 - Keep the cord out of the way but visible, so you don’t trip and knock over the unit.

-- Discontinue use if you notice overheating or burning smells.
+- Discontinue use if you notice overheating or detect a burning smell.

 Additional Products We Considered